attheratefayez/guessDigitNN/README.md

 the hood, a pre-trained Convolutional Neural Network model gets the drawing, and tries to predict which number was drawn.

+The ConvNet model was createing using [this example](https://keras.io/examples/vision/mnist_convnet/) from keras examples section.

 ## Dependencies
 Dependencies are listed in the `requirements.txt` file.